Publishing guidelines

 • proofread: true or false

-• image: local image path (used for listing cards)
+• image: path to a local image

-Event details
+Event details to include

 Images and rights

-• Use 1-3 high-resolution images where possible.
+• Use 1-3 good-quality images where possible.

 Reposts of external content